 EAT in Amsterdam:

-SHOP in Amsterdam: Designers United
+STAY in Amsterdam:

-STAY in Amsterdam: Hotel Weber
+SHOPPING in Amsterdam:

-SEE in Amsterdam: Coffeeshopsred|guide Amsterdam
+SIGHTS in Amsterdam:

 Of course we do not want to recommend you to get stoned in Amstedam, but visiting one of the coffeeshops holds more in store than the legal consumption of cannabis.
 If you think that coffeeshops are run-down honky-tonks where only stoned guys and girls hang out you should convince yourself of the opposite and visit one.
 And even if you won't touch substances that are forbidden elsewhere you will be able to enjoy something here.
 Many coffeeshops do offer excellent pastries and milkshakes, namely, and they have a relaxed atmosphere, often at low prices.
 Take the Mellow Yellow, for example.
 It's one of the best coffeeshops in Amsterdam and still no tourist trap.
 If you are lucky you can sit on the terrace and enjoy the special ambience.
 Whatever you order, you should not miss out on visiting a coffeeshop in Amsterdam.